How to scale company culture for distributed teams

-The word itself evokes a reaction—whether it’s excitement, fear, or a visceral rolling of the eyes, people have feelings about feedback.
-In the modern workforce, feedback is an essential element of ongoing development, improved employee performance, and agile teamwork.
+The word feedback itself evokes a reaction—whether it’s excitement, fear, or a visceral rolling of the eyes, people have feelings about feedback.
+Great managers know that feedback is an essential element of ongoing development, improved employee performance, and agile teamwork.
 Yet, it’s one of the toughest things to get right.

-In the development-oriented modern workforce, where employees seek out dynamic roles that offer opportunities for continuous learning and growth, feedback is as essential as ever.
-People want to feel challenged at work, and with a manager who is personally invested in their growth, they’re well set up to realize their potential.
+In the development-oriented modern workforce, where people seek out dynamic roles that offer opportunities for continuous learning and growth, feedback is essential to employee satisfaction.
+People want to feel challenged at work, and with a manager who is personally invested in their growth, they’re well set up to actualize their potential.
+Managers who offer regular feedback and employee recognition support a company culture of ongoing talent development.

-As a manager, you have the important (and ok, slightly intimidating) role of giving your employees the feedback that will help them develop their expertise and work in more collaborative, agile ways.
+Team leaders have the important (and slightly intimidating) role of giving your employees the feedback that will help them develop their expertise and work in more collaborative, agile ways.
 This is just one of the ways in which managers play an indispensable role in organizational success.

 So what are some employee pain points regarding feedback, and how can you help counter them?
-We took a look at our Pulse Survey database to find out.
+We took a look at Officevibe’s Pulse Survey data to find out.

 23% of employees are unsatisfied with the frequency of feedback coming from their direct manager.